Go back to the Undergraduate Students page.

 The exam lasts approximately twenty minutes and is usually administered by two faculty members designated by the French section on a semester basis.
 Evaluation is based on fluidity, mastery of grammatical structures and vocabulary, oral comprehension and cultural competence.
 For formal purposes the exam is broken down into three main parts: introduction, development and closing.
 An outline is provided to faculty in order to assure consistency in content and evaluation; it in no way assumes that all questions will be asked or that all areas will be covered.
 The exam is to imitate actual, informal conversation rather than a series of unrelated questions.
 Monologues are not encouraged and should be interrupted by the faculty to insure natural speech.

-The French oral proficiency exam for International Business majors and graduating seniors of French will also take place on Friday, November 6, 2015, 3:30-5 p.m.
-Students taking the written Foreign Language Competency Exam for International Business majors are asked to come to the Department of Foreign Languages & Literatures, 279 LH, after having finished taking their written exam.
-All students wishing to take the oral proficiency exam are asked to come to the lobby of the Department of Foreign Languages & Literatures, 279 LH, on Friday, November 6, 2015, 3:30-5 p.m. to take the exam.
+The French oral proficiency exam for International Business majors and graduating seniors of French will also take place on Friday, April 8, 2016, 3:30-5 p.m.
+Students taking the written Foreign Language Competency Exam for International Business majors are asked to come to the Department of World Languages and Cultures, 279 LH, after having finished taking their written exam.
+All students wishing to take the oral proficiency exam are asked to come to the lobby of the Department of World Languages and Cultures, 279 LH, on Friday, April 8, 2016, 3:30-5 p.m. to take the exam.

 Contact: Dr. PJ Lapaire, firstname.lastname@example.org